supershaneski/openai-whisper-talk/README.md

 Please note that transcribing time depends on the length of the audio data so it is possible that a new reply comes first before the old reply.
 To go around this limitation, at first I was thinking of setting the audio capture part like in `walkie-talkie` where you press a button to speak and wait for the reply after.

 I suggest to run this app with your `headphone` or `earphone` attached to the machine or device.
 This will prevent the app from hearing its own reply.
-Also, please do not talk for too long, just one sentence at a time.
+Also, please do not talk for too long, perhaps just one sentence at a time and pause a bit to allow time for transcription.

 # Whisper